 In response to several questions received on my previous articles relating to SMEs and Investment supports.
 It has to be noted most of my writings relating to Small and Medium Scale Enterprise investment with a focus on the continent of Africa, largely West Africa region is born out of the direct and indirect experience beyond academic settings to industrial engagement in other to appreciate the conditional environment which the business exists as well as the operational character of the business within their growth circle.
 And with ultimate carefulness analyze the intrinsic problems of the businesses, which has a great impact to kill the operating vision of the business faster than the extrinsic effect of the environment.

-There are numerous justified writings, narrating how SMEs on the soil of Africa mostly struggle to past their 5th year of existence with an estimate of 90% of the start-up businesses in this category, with most of the blames shifted to extrinsic factors of the environment as numerous peer-reviewed publications on SMEs in Africa submit, with 89% of such papers focusing the blame on lack of capital and poor enabling environment for the businesses to thrive, yet ignore to discuss collapsing SMEs with easy access to capital under the same circumstance.
+There are numerous justified writings, narrating how SMEs on the soil of Africa mostly struggle to past their 5th year of existence with an estimate of 90% of the start-up businesses in this category, with most of the blames shifted to extrinsic factors of the environment as numerous peer-reviewed publications on SMEs in Africa submit, with 89% of such papers establishing the blame on lack of capital and poor enabling environment for the businesses to thrive, yet ignore to discuss collapsing SMEs with easy access to capital under the same circumstance.
 However, I do argue that, after the attainment of independence by member States of the continent of Africa, there has not been any evidence of a completely hostile free independent domestic private sector to proactively champion and revolutionized its economic development.
 Yet certain determined individual businesses have defied all odds and progress through the economic market from the level of small scale enterprises to transition beyond a medium-scale enterprise into large operating International companies.

 It is scholarly argued and currently as an accepted notion that SMEs’ performance is the engine of economic growth yet the evidential data of the industrial economy of Africa interprets contrarily to this popularly held view.
 And the reason has been simple, from the observational performance index of the SMEs ecosystem of Africa, it easy to conclude most of the operating SMEs in member countries are statistically recognized for data analysis due to their legal registration status with States Institution not by their significant effect in the contribution to economic growth, instead, their operating performance is meant to satisfy the subsistence desire of its promoters.
 As a result most of its promoters never pay key attention to the required ingredient to uphold the resilience content of the business in a hostile economic climate for a longer period of time.
 And one of such key ingredient to discuss in this article, which is the leading cause of collapses of many promising ventures holding quality vision within their 3rd to 5th year of existence and sometimes fail to honour their debt obligation with financial institutions is ‘Cash management’.